IQuOD/duplicated_checking_IQuOD/README.md

 ## 1. Overview

-**This algorithm, namely  DC_OCEAN, aims at detecting the ocean *in-situ* duplicate profiles by reducing the computational intensity in a cost-effective way.**
+**This algorithm, named DC_OCEAN, aims at detecting the ocean *in-situ* duplicate profiles by reducing the computational intensity in a cost-effective way.**

 It utilizes a 'profile summary score (PSS)' method, which assigns a numerical value to each profile using primary metadata (e.g., latitude, longitude, instrument types) and secondary data (e.g., sum of depth, sum of temperature, standard deviation of temperature in the profile).

 The core assumption of this algorithm is that if it's a duplicate pair, most of the metadata and observational data will be identical.

-The duplicate checking algorithm can support various groups including IQuoD, IAP/CAS, WOD/NCEI, CODC etc.
+The duplicate checking algorithm can support various groups including IQuOD, IAP/CAS, WOD/NCEI, CODC etc.

 The codes need to be run with Python 3.